 USA Today has named Justice League: Battle for Metropolis at Six Flags Magic Mountain in California ‘Best Clone of a Theme Park Attraction’.

-The ride was first created in 2015 by a superhero team of specialists led by world leading designer and manufacturer of dark rides, Sally Corporation.
+The mixed media ride was first created in 2015 by a superhero team of specialists led by world leading designer and manufacturer of dark rides, Sally Corporation.

 The state-of-the-art 3D attraction packs a punch with interactivity, media-based scenes, immersive theming with ultra-realistic sets, scenery and animation.
 The whole experience is further brought to life with a whole range of 4D special effects including real fire, wind, and fog.